Passeriformes / Phylloscopidae / Phylloscopus

 Distribution & Habitat

-This species occupies a broad range across South and Southeast Asia, including Bangladesh, Bhutan, China, India, Myanmar, Nepal, Pakistan, and Thailand.
-Three subspecies are recognized, with P. a. affinis occupying the eastern Himalayas from Nepal to southeast Tibet, P. a. perflavus ranging through the western Himalayas from Pakistan to northern India, and P. a. occisinensis found in west-central China.
-The species breeds in barren mountain landscapes among rocks and low bushes.
+Found in Bangladesh, Bhutan, China, India, Myanmar, Nepal, Pakistan, and Thailand.
+Three subspecies are recognized: P. a. affinis in the east Himalayas from Nepal to southeast Tibet; P. a. perflavus in the west Himalayas from Pakistan to north India; and P. a. occisinensis in west-central China.

 Behavior & Ecology